creatyde/ImmersingintheSphereWorld/README.md

 ## Materials

-Created using Unity 2017.3.1.
+Created using Unity 2017.3.1 and C#.
 Other materials include:
 - Google Daydream + controller
 - Android phone with >= Nougat
 - Electronics combining Arduino UNO with HC-06 and MPU-6050.